-Desktop Curtain review
+Desktop Curtain full review

 If you frequently take screenshots, Desktop Curtain helps make them cleaner.
 It lets you place a backdrop behind what you capture, instantly obscuring the clutter on your desktop.